robertodawid/guidelines/_posts/2021-01-01-version-control.md

 ---

-Version Control Systems (VCS), such as Git, Mecurial and Subversion provide the ability to record a history of changes to source code, data, or other text-based material, and then switch between these points in the history or view the differences between them.
+Version Control Systems (VCS), such as Git, Mecurial and Subversion provide the ability to record a history of changes to source code, data, or other text-based material.
+VCS allows researchers t oswitch between these points in the history, view the differences between them, and create new modifications from any point in the history.
 In short, version control provides "infinite levels of undo".

+The history of changes are stored in a "repository".
+A repository can be navigated using a command-line tool, or a graphical-user interface.

 Version control enables collaborative workflows in either a centralised or distributed fashion, which can effectively support scientific work.
-Because each change to tracked content is recorded, conflicts between changes can be resolved in a systematic fashion.
+Because each change (or "commit") to tracked content is recorded with associated metadata that records the time, date, author, and a commit message, conflicts between changes can be resolved in a systematic fashion.
 This gives collaborators the freedom to make changes as they want, and then merge their changes when they are ready.